andyfaff/scipy/PEP/1-Optimizer.rst

 searchs depend on two parameters, :math:`0 < c_1 < c_2 < 1` and may
 fundamentally depend on the function being minimized and the dependence on any data.
 No interface to presented to change these values, and values presented in optimization papers are provided.
-Additionally, it may not even be required to perform a line search with these methods if theoritical bounds are known.
-This likely won't be an issue in practice as long as in intial step size can be set.
+Even choosing the initial step length is difficult, and it appears to be set to 1 and the function is assumed to be quadratic (`linesearch.py#L154-159`_).

-It appears the initial step is set to 1 and the function is assumed to be quadratic (`linesearch.py#L154-159`_).
-This may not be a good set of assumptions and may require modification.
+Additionally, it may not even be required to perform a line search with these methods if theoritical bounds are known, or if another minimize method is desired.
+This is especially true if the function or gradients are very expensive time-wise to evaluate.
+This is especially true if the function depends on many data, which is common.
+In these cases, different methods are used to choose step size.
+This would be easiest to change if the optimization classes had some property to choose a step size, maybe ``Optimizer.step_size`` which could call the line search method by default.

 .. linesearch.py#L154-159: https://github.com/scipy/scipy/blob/1fc6f171c1f5fec9eef6a74127b3cf4858cb632a/scipy/optimize/linesearch.py#L154-L159